Kristina01111000/Drws_site/README.md

 		- make a landing page that redirects to a learn more page?
 - make patients page visible to people not logged in -> think the redirects in gecko theme got it done
 	- what other pages? homepage, login page, frontpage?
+- added monthly totals to the excel file, anything else?
 - default 0 cannot be removed
 -
 - will be adding my mom as user for testing